ankschoubey/old-blog/_posts/2020-06-29-programming-configurations.md

 A topic similar to code generators are configuration files such a .properties or .yaml

 I love these.
-I can change behavior entirely by just changing up details in configuration files.
+The behavior of the application can be changed entirely using configuration files.
 For these to be most effective the entire application has to be built with configurability in mind.

 ## 80/20 split
 I used to despise DevOps earlier because I never wanted to leave programming behind.
 After all, a major part of DevOps is configuring tools.
 But I realize now that ROI is huge.